Dsolnik/sle-mentoring/iteration1/it1_ans.md

 1. What is ES6?
 ECMAScript?
 	* ECMAScript is a Standard for a scripting languages.
 ES6 is ECMAScript 6, the upcoming sixth release of the ECMAScript language specification.
 2. What does Node.js do?
+	* Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
 3. What is the technology that Node.js uses that Google Chrome does as well?
+	* They both use the V8 Javascript Engine; an open source JavaScript engine developed by The Chromium Project for the Google Chrome web browser
 4. What is Babel?
+	* Babel is a transpiler for JavaScript best known for its ability to turn ES6 (the next version of JavaScript) into code that runs in your browser (or on your server) today.

 #Expansions (for stevie to note)